simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 how quickly these very complex programs can solve large systems of equations.

+##Revisiting the Example

+In order to show how a SAT solver can be used to rapidly narrow down the solution universe for a data set, we will programmatically generate random survey responses, this time with a much larger data set of 35 people from 10 households **(in example_survey_responses.txt)** .
+We therefore have 35*5 = 175 variables to solve for;
+this task is too difficult for a human to solve in a reasonable length of time.
+The statistical agency again publishes the following statistics after processing the survey responses:

+**RACIAL STATS**
+Number of blacks is 14
+Average age of blacks is 32.5
+Number of black children is 6
+Number of black parents is 6
+Number of whites is 21
+Average age of whites is 39.0
+Number of white children is 7
+Number of white parents is 8
+**GENDER STATS**
+Number of males is 17
+Number of females is 18
+**GENERATION STATS**
+Number of children is 13
+Average age of children is 5.923076923076923
+Number of parents is 14
+Average age of parents is 40.785714285714285
+Number of grandparents is 8
+Average age of grandparents is 78.25
+**MISCELLANEOUS STATS**
+Total number of people is 35
+Total number of children is 13
+Total number of parents is 14
+Total number of grandparents is 8
+Average age is 36.4
+Average household size is 3.5

+From this data, the attacker generates many constraints, **(in encoded_stats.csp)** and then inputs them into a SAT solver.
+In this example, we use a free open-source program called Sugar which wraps PicoSAT for usability improvements.

+The results of the attack are:

-##The SAT Solver: Scalability and Efficacy
+##The SAT Solver: Scalability

-To demonstrate the real capabilities of the SAT solver when faced with a very large constraint system, in contrast to our above small example, we will use a system with 155 variables and 1135 boolean clauses.
+To demonstrate the real capabilities of the SAT solver when faced with a very large constraint system, in contrast to our above relatively small examples, we will use a system with 155 variables and 1135 boolean clauses.
 This system results from the CNF encoding of a famous problem known as the [Zebra Problem](http://www.ics.uci.edu/~csp/r8.pdf).
 This problem is appropriate because it closely models the current format of a